Apocalypse World

-Apocalypse World is a post-apocalyptic roleplaying game by D. Vincent Baker and Meguey Baker, published in 2010 with only an implied setting that is fleshed out by the players in the course of character creation.
+Apocalypse World is a post-apocalyptic indie role-playing game by D. Vincent Baker and Meguey Baker, published in 2010 with only an implied setting that is fleshed out by the players in the course of character creation.
 It was the game for which the Powered by the Apocalypse engine was developed.
 On release, Apocalypse World won the 2010 Indie RPG Award and 2011 Golden Geek RPG of the year.

 A second edition was successfully Kickstarted in 2016.
 This edition updated some of the mechanics (HX, battle-moves, threat map, etc.), playbooks (including replacing the Operator with Maestro-D and Quarantine), and brought Meguey Baker on board as co-designer, but retained most of the original's design.
+A redesign, Apocalypse World: Burned Over, has been in development since 2021.
+Burned Over is a hackbook rather than a stand-alone edition, being a partial document that requires and builds upon the 2nd Edition.

 Setting

 The game's implied post-apocalyptic setting is fleshed out during character creation.
 Each playbook involves and provides inspiration for certain details of the setting, such as the Hardholder, who rules the local settlement and therefore has control over its size, population, and appearance.
 The characters' shared history is also determined in the course of character generation.
 Themes of the game are survival and relationships, and they come out in the "pure lethality of the game".
 Notably, the Master of Ceremonies (MC) is not supposed to do any planning before sitting down to the first session, so that all players have an opportunity to shape the game world collectively.